ngken84/J11Cook_OOP/README.md

 - RuntimeExceptions do not need to be inside a try-catch block so are useful for making more descriptive errors
 - NullPointerExceptions are something you have to pay attention to when making object-oriented designs
 - Whenever you instantiate a class, you can override any method in the class
+- **Aggregation** is a more extensible way to design code on large teams to allow for methods to be more easily split between teams
+- The Properties Util class is a useful tool for passing information in a HashMap<Object, Object> fashion

 # Classes